Offensive-Panda/Persistence_AND_Anti_Sandbox/README.md

-## Just for educational purposes..............
+## Just for educational purposes.
 I am not responsible for misuse.
 ## Offensive Panda
 ## Cyber Security Engineer